Paley construction: The Hadamard conjecture

 Hadamard matrices of every permissible size up to 100 except for 92 are produced.
+Continuing to 200, the permissible sizes not obtainable in this way are 92, 116, 156, 172, 184, and 188.
 In his 1933 paper, Paley says “It seems probable that, whenever m is divisible by 4, it is possible to construct an orthogonal matrix of order m composed of ±1, but the general theorem has every appearance of difficulty.”
-This appears to be the first published statement of the Hadamard conjecture.
+Paley used "orthogonal" in the sense then common, meaning a square matrix with mutually orthogonal rows, rather than one normalized so that A^{T}A = I. This appears to be the first published statement of the Hadamard conjecture.
 A matrix of size 92 was eventually constructed by Baumert, Golomb, and Hall, using a construction due to Williamson combined with a computer search.
-Currently, Hadamard matrices have been shown to exist for all $m \,\equiv\, 0 \mod 4$ for m < 668.
+As of 2025, Hadamard matrices are known to exist for every size $m \,\equiv\, 0 \mod 4$ with m < 668, and 668 is the smallest permissible size for which none has been constructed.